Children’s Charter of Rights: Why Every Child’s Voice Matters at Mount Peter

 How We Bring the Charter to Life at Mount Peter

-The Charter isn’t something that sits on the wall gathering dust.
-It guides the way we work with children every day and reminds us that even the smallest voices deserve to be heard.
+The Children’s Charter of Rights ultimately guides the way we work with all children and is a visual reminder that even the smallest voices matter and deserve to be heard.

 Our Promise to Families